 We try to have some form of egg, boiled or scrambled.
 Boiled is good time-wise, I can warm up the pancakes, cut the strawberries and apples while the egg is being cooked.
 The only problem with boiled egg is that Dear Son tends to eat only half of it!
 Give him a scrambled egg and he can eat two of those same eggs without complaining!

 Since we try to keep breakfast time short, I don’t make coffee or tea.
 We drink a little juice if we have a few extra minutes.
 And that’s the end of the battle, at least for another day 🙂 I wish we could manage more time to prepare breakfast.

 Continuing with the battle

 As you can see, we depend a lot on frozen food.
 And we try to have some carbohydrate (bread, potato, pancake), protein (egg), and fruits in there.
 Shopping critically for the success of the battle is essential.
 I have a few things in my shopping list that I check or uncheck each week depending on our supply.
 We may pick up something different for a change or try new things, but we make sure there are at least a few breakfast items in the cart.

 If the weekend is slow and I am ambitious, I try making a batch of pancake or French toast or cupcake or quiche for the week.
-Quiche was my most recent try which ended up as a disaster.
-I realized it may not be a wise idea to cook a big batch of new recipe.
-Lesson learnt.
+The quiche was my most recent try which ended up as a disaster.
+I realized it may not be a wise idea to cook a big batch of a new recipe.
+Lesson learned.

-We would love to hear your breakfast story.
+We would love to hear your breakfast story and any family breakfast ideas.
 Would you very kindly share your breakfast strategies?
 Hope you have a wonderful rest of the week.